tech2wiki/tech2wiki-website/content/tech2_pcmcia/writing_pcmcia_cards/writing_pcmcia_using_globaltis.md

 ## Preparations

-Install GlobalTIS and make sure that your Tech 2 can communicate with your computer.
+Install GlobalTIS and make sure that your Tech2 can communicate with your computer.

 ## Writing a PCMCIA card

-Make sure that your Tech 2 is connected to a reliable power source.
+Make sure that your Tech2 is connected to a reliable power source.

-Connect your Tech 2 with a serial cable to a serial port on your computer.
+Connect your Tech2 with a serial cable to a serial port on your computer.

-Power up the Tech 2 and wait for it to boot to the welcome screen.
+Power up the Tech2 and wait for it to boot to the welcome screen.

 Start GlobalTIS.